-The purpose of the competition is to build a creative, well-assembled rocket that has in it the required components to permit it to fly, such as an engine mount and recovery system, and that in the judgment of the event judges could probably fly stably.
-However, these rockets will not be actually flown at the TARC Finals.
-Teams may pick them at the end of the day after judging and go fly them elsewhere, though.
+The purpose of the competition is to build a creative, well-assembled rocket that has the required components to fly, such as a motor mount and recovery system, and that in the judgment of the event judges could most likely fly stably.
+However, these rockets will not be flown during the TARC Finals.
+Teams may pick them at the end of the day after judging and go fly them elsewhere.